 - 3. The generator engine uses a seawater cooling system.
 This system includes a strainer that prevents debris in the seawater from entering the cooling system's water pump.
 Make sure the cooling system's seacock is closed.
 Remove and clean the strainer.
-The seacock and strainer are located just inboard of the generator.
-Refer to Section 9 Interior Hatches for the exact location of the seacock and strainer. - 4.
+The seacock and strainer are located near the starboard aft corner of the generator in the IPS system.
+The location of this strainer in beneath the generator in the Inboard system. - 4.
 Reinstall the strainer.
 If the strainer leaks when the seacock is opened, close the seacock, then check the strainer for correct installation.